paulocecco/Selective-Sweeps/README.md

 For this script you'll need **.PHASED.sample** and **.PHASED.haps** files from *SHAPEIT* as input.
 A csv file with the top 1% of the markers, is going to be created.
 The script is divided into two different parts.
 First, the [haplotype format](https://github.com/paulocecco/Selective-Sweeps/blob/main/rEHH/haplotype_Format.R) script that it's going to create an **hap.txt** and a **scanhh.txt** files.
 This files are going to be the input for the calculations listed in [rEHH calculations](https://github.com/paulocecco/Selective-Sweeps/blob/main/rEHH/rEHH_calc.R).

 ### Manhattan Plot
+Both OutFLANK and rEHH packages have their own manhattan plot functions.
+I recommend you look at documentation.
+However I'll put the code I used for manhattan plots.

 ## Contributing
 We welcome contributions to this repository.
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.